Virginia General Assembly session hits midpoint with House, Senate on markedly different paths

 With state coffers so flush with resources, lawmakers could have done more to target tax breaks at low-income people or those who need help most, he said.
 And he found debates about charter schools and “divisive” curriculums to be a distraction from the need to address crumbling infrastructure and school resources.

 Del.
-Marcus B. Simon (D-Fairfax) said addressing the state budget, and assuring funds reach the people who need it most, would be a key priority moving forward, along with making sure the Senate Democrats’ “brick wall” protects progress on issues like voting rights, immigration and gun violence protection.
+Marcus B. Simon (D-Fairfax) said addressing the state budget, and ensuring funds reach the people who need it most, would be a key priority moving forward, along with making sure the Senate Democrats’ “brick wall” protects progress on issues like voting rights, immigration and gun violence prevention.

 “My view is that session starts tomorrow.
 Everything we’ve done so far has been theater.
 Everything the House Republicans passed, you know the fate of most of those bills down the hall,” Simon said in an interview Tuesday.
 “I enjoy my role in the theater piece of it, but I think we’re going to start getting serious now.”